Attorneys for Long-Term Disability Denials by Cigna

 Long-term disability appeals are a lot of work, and a small mistake can destroy your claim.
 You can download our free LTD appeal guidebook right now to learn more.
 Danger: Proceed At Your Own Risk is packed with information to help guide you through the appeal process.

 However, we do not recommend handling the appeal of a Cigna denial without an experienced lawyer.
 Even judges agree that ERISA is a “loaded deck” that is too confusing for consumers to navigate on their own.

 How Our Long-Term Disability Attorney Can Help After a Cigna Denial

 If you have a long-term disability denial from Cigna, here’s what you should do:

 1. Get the information you need so you can be prepared to fight for your disability benefits.
-We will review it for free and provide a strategy on how to fight back.
+We will review your Cigna denial letter for free and provide a strategy on how to fight back.
 Remember you only have 180 days to gather and file all information that supports your claim so you need to act fast.

 2. Download our free guide, Danger: Proceed at Your Own Risk, which explains why insurance companies like Cigna deny claims and what you need to know to fight back.

 3. Call us at 816-203-0143.
 If your benefits with Cigna have been denied and you already filed an appeal, we can only be able to help if you have a second appeal available to you.
 Most policies don’t allow for a second appeal so you shouldn’t risk it by getting this far without an experienced attorney.

 Call Our Long-Term Disability Attorney After a Cigna Denial

 If you were wrongfully denied benefits by Cigna, our long-term disability attorney can help - call us at 816-203-0143.
 We can provide a free review of your Cigna denial letter and create a strategy for dealing with an appeal or lawsuit to get your long-term disability benefits with Cigna reinstated.